gt-crnch-rg/read-the-docs/docs/arm/octavius-a64fx-testbed.rst

 also currently available for compilation on the compute nodes.

-To compile, you must request a short job (arm-debug queue) since we can't currently cross-compile on the x86 login node, octavius-login.
+To compile, you must request a short job (arm-debug queue) since we can't currently cross-compile on the x86 login node.
 By default, these jobs last an hour and are meant to be used to do compilation and basic testing.